acgaudette/txtquad/README.md

   to adjust compiler flags and switches
   (the lib is compiled in debug mode by default)
 - Runtime configuration
-  is possible via the Settings struct
+  is possible via the txt_cfg struct
   (see below)

 # Usage